-New study probes impact of police diversity in Chicago
+Law enforcement diversity may improve policing, study shows

 By comparing officers working in similar areas, researchers noticed a difference across demographics.
 Relative to white officers on the same assignments in the same neighborhoods, Black officers were less likely to stop, arrest, and use force against civilians.

-Over the course of 100 shifts, Black officers made, on average, about 16 fewer stops and two fewer arrests — a 20% to 30% reduction compared to white officers in comparable scenarios
+Over the course of 100 shifts, Black officers made, on average, about 16 fewer stops and two fewer arrests — a 20% to 30% reduction compared to white officers in comparable scenarios.

 “We see two groups of officers going out, and they’re treating the same group of civilians differently,” Knox said.
 “It’s troubling.”